-Discussing Death is Unsettling
+Discussing Death Is Unsettling

 There is so much uncertainty about death and what follows.
 As a result, discussing death is unsettling and even frightening for most people.

 Most people strive to keep the subject of death out of their minds on a daily basis.
 This can be challenging when a good deal of news reports center on death, even catastrophic losses of life.
-In addition, as we grow older, we routinely are confronted with the deaths of family and friends, with the passing of people who have been important fixtures our lives.
+In addition, as we grow older, we routinely are confronted with the deaths of family and friends, with the passing of people who have been important fixtures of our lives.

 We Feel Unprepared

 The reality is that the vast majority of people go through most of their lives feeling utterly unprepared for death.
 Discussing death brings a person face to face with the reality that he or she truly feels unprepared for death.